Temporary Visitation Policies

 Please note that masks/face coverings are required on all UF Health campuses and facilities.

 We are limiting access to buildings on the UF Health Jacksonville and UF Health North campuses.

 - Ambulatory Care Center: Main entrance remains open.
-Double doors by E.R. entrance are closed.
+Double doors by the emergency room entrance are closed.

 - Towers: Use the main entrance on ground floor.